rasmus-kirk/nixarr/README.md

 they are privacy-oriented, support DDNS and accept Monero.
 Note that you don't technically "own" the domain for privacy reasons, they "lease" it to you.
 However, this also means that you don't have to give _any_ personal data.

+## Thanks

+A big thanks to [Maroka-chan](https://github.com/Maroka-chan) for the heavy lifting on the VPN-submodule, that was integral to making this project possible.